 Sixteen chapters detail his exploits and investigations, as he uncovers the UAE’s prehistoric and ancient past with his girlfriend often in tow.
 Succinctly written in 295 pages (paperback edition), Millar tackles many topics and eras with peppery anecdotes, facts, and figures.
 A constant variable that flows through Beyond Dubai is the juxtaposition of the UAE’s past with its glitzy, capitalistic present.

 Although Millar’s book is a lighthearted and accessible read, it’s clear that Millar’s fascination for the archaeology of the Emirates and Arabian Peninsula is genuine and palpable; this what makes the book even more pleasurable to read.
 (How many people know, for example, that the Arabian Gulf or “Persian Gulf” is actually a very recent feature, only formed around six to eight thousand years ago when sea levels rose at the end of the last ice age?)

 While certainly not academic in tone or its analysis of archaeological sites, Beyond Dubai succeeds in placing the UAE on the map for a new and surprising reason.

 Millar, David.
 "Beyond Dubai: Seeking Lost Cities in the Emirates."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 18 Feb 2016.
+World History Encyclopedia.
+World History Encyclopedia, 18 Feb 2016.
 Web.
-27 Jun 2019.
+11 Apr 2021.